-Blood tests in Nevada DUI cases are a common way to measure whether you were driving with a BAC of 0.08% or higher.
-People arrested for DUI usually get to choose between taking a blood test or a breathalyzer test.
-But if you are suspected of DUI of drugs, then the police can make you take a blood test specifically.
+In Nevada DUI cases, blood tests are a common way to measure whether your BAC is 0.08% or higher.
+You generally get to choose between taking a blood test or a breathalyzer test.
+Though if you are suspected of DUI of drugs, then the police can make you take a blood test.

 Driving with a BAC of 0.08% or higher is “per se” illegal, even if you are sober and unimpaired.
 If you refuse to take a chemical test, police can physically force you to submit to a blood draw.
 Refusing also triggers a driver’s license revocation for at least one year.